Geography uniquely combines a strong liberal arts education with marketable professional skills.

-Geographers study the earth and its diverse people and environments, and seek to understand how humans perceive and transform places and landscapes around the world.
-Geographers explore and analyze the spatial organization of natural and social phenomena by utilizing field observations, modelling skills, and computer mapping tools, such as geographic information systems (GIS).
+Geographers study the earth and its diverse people and environments seeking to understand how humans perceive and transform places and landscapes around the world.
+Geographers explore and analyze the spatial organization of natural and social phenomena by utilizing field observations, modeling skills, and computer mapping tools, such as geographic information systems (GIS).
 With one of the oldest and most respected geography departments in the United States, Valpo has produced a steady stream of successful professional geographers.

 B.A. and B.S.
 Degrees

 All geography majors have the opportunity to learn practical skills in geographic information systems and remote sensing techniques, computer cartography, integrative thinking, research methodologies, statistical analysis, field observation, and professional writing.
 Students develop these skills through coursework, field experiences, internships, and various on-campus student activities and programs.

 Geography majors may choose to pursue either a bachelor of science, a bachelor of arts in geography, or a bachelor of arts in geography education.